sindhualanghat/pa-law/index.md

       url: /webinar/
   - infobar:
       title: Our Partners
-      description: Law Awareness Weeks@CDC 2022 is brought to you by Law Society Pro Bono Services, in partnership with the five Community Development Councils.
+      description: LAW@CDC 2022 is brought to you by Law Society Pro Bono Services and the five Community Development Councils.
       button: Learn more
       url: /partners/
 ---